Skip to content

 Step 2 - Import the CSV Data

-Upload the CSV file with the sample data that was provided here.
+Upload the CSV file with the sample data that was provided in the shopping list initial data section.

 You will then see the following view: